-Instead of being dressed with a heavy mayonnaise based dressing, this Carrot Raisin Salad has been given a healthier make-over.
-It is made without mayo or refined sugar.
-It is a simple side dish that is not only healthy, it holds up really well to being served at pot-lucks or packed in lunches.
-It is also a classic recipe to serve at Easter in addition to Instant Pot Ham, Scalloped Potatoes, and Green Beans Almondine.
+Instead of a classically heavy mayonnaise-based carrot raisin salad, this salad has been given a healthy make-over.
+It is a simple side dish that holds up well to being served at pot-lucks, packed in lunches, or served for Easter Dinner alongside Instant Pot Ham, Scalloped Potatoes, and Green Beans Almondine.

-This carrot salad is balanced in flavor, full of nutrients, and super easy to make!
-It happens to be one of the easiest ways to entice my kids to eat their veggies too!
+This carrot salad is balanced in flavor, full of nutrients, and super easy to make.

 - Carrots: Shredded carrots are the base of this salad.
-You can purchase pre-shedded carrots, but it is more cost effective to shred yourself on a box grater or in a food processor--plus the texture is a bit better.
+You can purchase pre-shredded carrots, but it is more cost-effective to shred yourself on a box grater or in a food processor--plus the texture is a bit better.

 - Raisins: Feel free to use traditional or golden raisins for this recipe.

 - Pineapple: Be sure to use pineapple tidbits in 100% pineapple juice.
-The tidbits are the perfect bite size for this salad and you need the juice to plump up the raisins and for the dressing.
-This recipe only calls for 8 ounces of pineapple tidbits.
-If you can only find a 16 ounce can of pineapple tidbits, use the extra to make Pineapple Rice or Pina Coladas.
+The tidbits are the perfect bite-size for this salad and you need the juice to plump up the raisins and for the dressing.

 - Honey: You need just a tiny bit of honey to sweeten this salad.
-While carrots and honey are a natural match, maple syrup works well in place of the honey.
-By using maple syrup this carrot salad would be vegan and paleo friendly.
+While carrots and honey are a natural match, maple syrup works well in place of the honey, if that is what you have on hand.

 How to Make Carrot Raisin Salad